teddykoker/blog/_posts/2020-11-11-performers.md

 \exp \left( \frac{\lVert x_j \rVert^2}{2} \right)
 $$

-See Appendix TODO for full derivation.
+See Appendix for full derivation.
 With this derivation, it is trivial to come up with our random feature mapping $z_\omega$ that approximates the $K_\text{softmax}$ kernel: